-1. Name of Traveler: Gregory Francis Murphy 2.
-Sponsor(s) who will be paying or providing in-kind support for the trip: The Aspen Institute, Inc. 3.
-City and State OR Foreign Country of Travel: Bellagio, Italy . a.
-Date of Departure: 4-1-24 Date of Return: 4-6-24 b.
+1. Name of Traveler: David Joyce 2.
+Sponsor(s) who will be paying or providing in-kind support for the trip: Aspen Institute 3.
+City and State OR Foreign Country of Travel: Bellagio, Italy a.
+Date of Departure: March 29, 2024 Date of Return: April 6, 2024 122 b.
 Yes No Will you be extending the trip at your personal expense?
-If yes, list dates at personal expense: 5. a.
+If yes, list dates at personal expense: March 29 - April 2, 2024 5. a.
 Yes No Will you be accompanied by a family member at the sponsor's expense?
-If yes: (1) Name of Accompanying FamilyMember: Wendy Simes Murphy (2) Relationship to Traveler: Spouse Other (specify): (3) Yes No Accompanying Family Member is at least 18 years of age?
+If yes: (1) Name of Accompanying FamilyMember: Kelly Joyce (2) Relationship to Traveler: Spouse Other (specify): 85 (3) Yes No Accompanying Family Member is at least 18 years of age?
 6. a.
-Yes Did the trip sponsor answer "Yes" to Question 8(c) on the Primary Trip Sponsor Form (i.e., travel is sponsored by an entity that employs a registered federal lobbyist or a foreign agent)? b.
+Yes \(\bigcap\) No \(\bigcap\) Did the trip sponsor answer "Yes" to Question 8(c) on the Primary Trip Sponsor Form (i.e., travel is sponsored by an entity that employs a registered federal lobbyist or a foreign agent)? b.
 If yes, and you are requesting lodging for two nights, explain why the second night is warranted: 7.
 Yes No Primary Trip Sponsor Form is attached, including agenda, invitation, invitee list, and any other attachments and Additional Sponsor Forms.
 NOTE: The agenda should show the traveler's individual schedule, including departure and arrival times and identify the specific events in which the traveler will be participating.
-8. 3.
-Explain why participation in the trip is connected to the traveler's individual official or representational duties.
+8. Explain why participation in the trip is connected to the traveler's individual official or representational duties.
 Staff should include their job title and how the activities on the itinerary relate to their duties.
-Further explore Al and how it effects our way of life.
-Tarther explore / it and new it eneste out tray of me.
-9. Yes No Is the traveler aware of any registered federal lobbyists or foreign agents involved in planning, organizing, requesting, or arranging the trip?
-10 .
-For staff travelers, to be completed by your employing Member: ADVANCED AUTHORIZATION OF EMPLOYEE TRAVEL di tra nereby authorize the individual named above, an employee of the U.S. House of Representatives who works under my rect supervision, to accept expenses for the trip described in this request.
-I have determined that the above-described avel is in connection with my employee's official duties and that acceptance of these expenses will not create the opearance that the employee is using public office for private gain.
+As Chair of the Appropriations Subcommittee on Homeland Security, participating in roundtable discussions and meetings with experts in artificial intelligence (Al) will facilitate a better understanding of what Al is and how to regulated it, how it affects daily life, and next steps to pioneer regulatory frameworks to ensure the saefty and security of the public.
+9. Yes No I Is the traveler aware of any registered federal lobbyists or foreign agents involved in planning, organizing, requesting, or arranging the trip?
+10 For staff travelers, to be completed by your employing Member: ADVANCED AUTHORIZATION OF EMPLOYEE TRAVEL di tra nereby authorize the individual named above, an employee of the U.S. House of Representatives who works under my rect supervision, to accept expenses for the trip described in this request.
+I have determined that the above-described evel is in connection with my employee's official duties and that acceptance of these expenses will not create the pearance that the employee is using public office for private gain.
 Si gnature of Employing Member: Date: